 Q. How does an angler get included in the cool videos?

-A. You have to let the media person (Rex Moncrief) know your fishing location or you need to record your own video via GoPro or iPhone and supply it to the media person.
+A. You have to let the media person (Patrick Dennis) know your fishing location or you need to record your own video via GoPro or iPhone and supply it to the media person.
 Call or txt or email the media person directly.
 Inclusion in the official League videos, photos, and other marketing is at the sole creative discretion of the media person.

 Q. Do the League sponsors also sponsor school teams?